GauZen/python101/docs/python/basics.rst

     interpreter or be used in a Python script.

-Python as an Interactive Calculator
+Python as an interactive calculator
 ===================================

 To get your feet wet with Python you can use the Python interpreter as a